Owethu927/Module_5R_CS20240253_PT02407_Group-B_Owethu-Mbalane_SDF05R/README.md

 I am proud that l was able to bring my vision into live for the first button and create something simple yet appealing to the eye.

+BTN-2
+- The design choice for btn-2 was to add translation to the hover and change color when the hover happens and making the 'click here' change color and add text-shadow.

+- l am proud that l achieved a different and more creative button with btn-2

+- l faced no challanges as l am understanding more how the css properties and how l make them work together